-Try these glazed Lemon Shortbread Cookies contain Meyer lemons for a delicate flavor, or use regular lemons for a sharper tang.
+These Glazed Lemon Shortbread Cookies contain Meyer lemons for a delicate flavor, or use regular lemons for a sharper tang.
 Topped with a lemon glaze, they're a perfect balance of lemony, buttery delight in every bite!

 Wintertime doesn’t have to be dull and dreary.
 Not when there are lemons about.
 That bright sunshine-y color and bold flavor drives away the winter blahs.

 But wait, there’s more…you have a choice in the type of lemons you can use, especially this time of the year.
 I’m talking about Meyer lemons.

 What are Meyer lemons?